The attribution crisis: AI cites everyone except the source

 None of these outcomes serves the community.
 And none of them sends traffic or attribution to the local paper that covered the story.

-The American Press Institute’s 2024 report on AI and local news recommended that local publishers focus on structured data and machine-readable formats as a survival strategy — not because AI is good for journalism, but because AI visibility may become the primary discovery mechanism within five years (API, 2024).
+The American Press Institute’s 2024 report on AI and local news noted that local publishers focusing on structured data and machine-readable formats have better AI visibility — not because AI is good for journalism, but because AI visibility may become the primary discovery mechanism within five years (API, 2024).
 The Knight Foundation has launched grant programs specifically targeting AI readiness for local newsrooms.

 Substack, Medium, and the independent publisher question